narayan907/CoffeeMachine/README.md

 # CoffeeMachine

-TestNg Library is required to execute the project.
+TestNg Library is required to execute the project. ( added in pom.xml )

 Design of the Coffee Machine Assignment
 ---------------------------------------